-The Company Secretaries, or their representative, were in attendance during the meetings.
+The Company Secretary, or their representative, were in attendance during the meetings.
 By invitation, the Senior Management, Internal Auditors, External Auditors and other key personnel where necessary, were in the meetings to deliberate on matters within their purview.

-ARMC meeting minutes were distributed in soft copy via email as well as in hardcopy to all the members of the Board.
+ARMC meeting minutes were distributed to all the members of the Board.
 The Chairman of the ARMC regularly briefs the Board on the proceedings of the ARMC.